mobialia/gwt-android-emu/readme.md

 This library emulates some Android APIs over GWT:

 * Activities with their life cycle
-* Intents: you can pass data in a Bundle, launch another activities, etc.
+* Intents: you can pass data in a Bundle, launch activities and services, etc.
 * Handlers and Messages
 * AlertDialogs, ProgressDialogs, Toasts...
 * Views: each HTML element is mapped to a View type, see table below